Choosing the best Grow Light for Indoor Growing

 Fluorescent lights (CFL) typically come in long, tube like bulbs in a range of sizes including T5, T8, and T12.
-They are ideal for plants that require low to medium light like that of African Violets.
+They are ideal for plants that require low to medium light, such as African Violets.
 When growing most houseplants, use light bulbs between 4000 and 6000 Kelvin, as the bulb’s color temperature will borrow from a full spectrum of colors—cools and warms.
 Culinary herbs, greens and starter plants can be grown year-round with them.
 Houseplants that need lots of light, like cattleya orchids, succulents and carnivorous plants, also perform much better under these full-spectrum lights.

-They can be found in many stores including home improvement stores & grocery stores.
+These can be found in many stores including home improvement & grocery stores.
 Many first-time growers start with these types of lights.
 You can purchase the two lamp “shop light” variety for under $40 at your local hardware or garden supply store.

 - Good for small grows

 - Available in various color temperatures

 - Low light output compared to other types of bulbs